RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 # Usage:

-1. Set the Configuration files according optical setup.
+1. Set the Channel configuration according optical setup.
 2. Read and set all options in the section --- USER input---  upon description.
 3. Run the PiqoQuant-multi_channel_screen.py.
 4. Note the pop-up window in the taskbar and browse and select the PTU files.